 Payment via credit card is available and processed by Stripe.
 The Australian Geomechanics Society will not store or have access to your credit card information and Stripe adhere to strict security and PCI compliance for processing online transactions.

-Upon purchase an email and tax invoice will be sent to the buyer.
-Attendees will also receive emails with their tickets attached, as well as link to download the tickets if they are misplaced.
+Upon purchase, an email and tax invoice will be sent to the buyer.
+Attendees will also receive emails with their tickets attached, as well as a link to download the tickets if they are misplaced.